 True self is non-self, the awareness that the self is made only of non-self elements.
 There’s no separation between self and other, and everything is interconnected.
 Once you are aware of that you are no longer caught in the idea that you are a separate entity.Thich Nhat Hanh, This is the Buddha’s Love, 2006 interview

-One of my favorite self-realization books is by Shakti Gawain: Creative Visualization: Use the Power of Your Imagination to Create What You Want in Your Life, which has sold more than six million copies worldwide (check it out at Amazon).
+One of my favorite self-realization books is by Shakti Gawain: Creative Visualization: Use the Power of Your Imagination to Create What You Want in Your Life, which has sold more than six million copies worldwide (available at Amazon — See details).

 The books that first inspired me on the spiritual connection have been those by Florence Scovel Shinn.
 Though written early last century, her messages are timeless.
 The affirmations in her four books, The Power of the Spoken Word, Your Word is Your Wand (my original copy is in tatters), The Secret Door to Success and The Game of Life and How to Play It, have given me strength and supported me through life’s difficulties.